alexanderovie/datos/docs/classes/AppDataGoogleAppSearchesTasksReadyResultInfo.md

 > `optional` **endpoint\_advanced**: `string`

-Defined in: main.ts:211395
+Defined in: main.ts:211925

-URL for collecting the results of the Google App Searches task
+URL for collecting the results of the Google app_searches task

 #### Implementation of